Mina's Garden - Integration support for what opened

 "Whatever opened, I help you tend it with care and intention."

-Every high-profile failure in psychedelic medicine has been a trust failure.
+Most high-profile failures in psychedelic medicine have been trust failures.
 Trial misconduct.
 Ethical violations at clinic sites.
 Companies that promised safety and delivered extraction.
-The pattern is clear: when commercial pressure governs clinical standards, the standards erode.
+When commercial pressure governs clinical standards, the standards tend to erode.

 Participant data sovereignty